 Q: Am I allowed to have visitors at the Elizabeth Inn?

-A: Unfortunately, our program can only accomodate our guests.
+A: Unfortunately, our program can only accommodate our guests.

 Q: How can I get a job while I'm staying at the Elizabeth Inn?